Sahilj11/FriendSystem/README.md

-i# Friend System API with Autocomplete and JWT Authentication
+# Friend System API with Autocomplete and JWT Authentication

 This Spring Boot project implements a comprehensive friend system API that includes features like friend requests, managing friendships, and user authentication with JWT.
 Additionally, it offers an autocomplete feature using the Trie data structure.